edoardoperon/CRM/README.md

 - Create a structured database like what a corporate ERP can be
 - Solve real questions that may be in an enterprise

-More specifically, the database and the queries I have created should segment customers and report margins by customer, distribution channel and single product.
+More specifically, the database and the queries I have created should segment customers and report margins by customer, distribution channel, single product, and so on.

 # 3 Phases of the project

 ## 3.1 Thinking about the infostructure

-Thinking about how to structure the database tables I wanted to replicate the back-end of an ERP software.
+Thinking about how to structure the database's tables I wanted to replicate the back-end of an ERP software.

 The tables I created are the following
-- (i) Suppliers
+- (i) Suppliers: here will be contained the main information of the suppliers
-- (ii) Raw materials
+- (ii) Raw materials: here will be contained the main information of raw materials, a critical information will be the unit cost of them
-- (iii) Products
+- (iii) Products: this table will contain product information such as name, price, type of raw material to create it, etc.
-- (iv) Rows invoices
+- (iv) Rows invoices: here will be stored data about single lines in transactions between company and customers
-- (v) Invoices
+- (v) Invoices: here we could know the invoice date and reference customer
-- (vi) Clients
+- (vi) Clients: here will be contained the main information of the clients
-- (vii) Distribution channels
+- (vii) Distribution channels: here will be the distribution channels, useful for customer segmentation

 ## 3.2 Create tables